timothywong731/travel_assistant/README.md

 - **Easy extensibility**: Modular architecture allows for straightforward addition of new agents or new data sources.

-- **Developer-friendly setup**: Simple installation and clear instructions for getting started and running the app locally.
+- **Developer-friendly setup**: This project uses the [Poetry](https://python-poetry.org/) framework for managing dependencies and packaging.
+Poetry simplifies dependency resolution, virtual environment management, and project configuration.
+This ensures a reproducible and maintainable development environment.

 ## 🚨 Limitations & Potential Improvements